Kastoria: Economy

 Kastoria is a popular tourist destination and an international centre of fur trade, having taken so the nickname the city of the fur traders.
 Tourism and the fur industry dominate the local economy.
 Indeed, (as mentioned above) the town was possibly named after one of the former staples of the trade – the European beaver (kastóri in Greek), now extinct in the area.
 Trading in mink fur now predominates and every year an international showcase of fur takes place in the city.

-Fur trade is the biggest factor of Kastoria economy and it started back to the 14th century when the city provided the ermine pelts for the lining of the robes of the Byzantine courtiers.
-Early traders settled in Russia and Germany.
-After Germany's division at the end of World War II, the fur center moved from Leipzig to Frankfurt.
-During the Greek Civil War in the late 1940s, thousands of Kastorians migrated to the United States to take the place of aging Jewish immigrants who had formed the core of New York furriers.
-In 1984, 25,000 Kastorians were working and living in the area of New York, and 10,000 in Frankfurt.
+Involvement with fur began in the early middle ages, when Kastoria supplied ermine pelts for the robes of Byzantine courtiers.
+The fur industry was established in Kastoria during the sixteenth century, and extensive trade links emerged connecting the town with wider Europe.
+Merchants settled in Germany and Russia.
+In the seventeenth century, Kastoria was the European fur industry centre and marketplace, and various fur products on offer were imports (such as pelts from Russian sable), with a majority of Kastorian Jews being wealthy dealers in the fur trade.
+By the late 18th century, Kastoria had developed a strong Hellenic commercial culture.

+In Kastoria, Jews participated in trade and tanning production.
+The Jewish community was involved in the fur industry, and its merchants worked closely with craftsmen who were mainly from the Greek community.
+The town economy was successful, in particular during the nineteenth century, due to both Jews and Greeks working well together.
+Slavophone peasants from the wider area would go to Kastoria on market days.
+By the early twentieth century, Jewish merchants were involved in the trade of fur and tobacco.
+The Muslim population of Kastoria in 1913 worked as fishermen (30 percent) in Lake Kastoria, in agriculture (13 percent), or were large landowners (16 percent).
+In the interwar period, local Jews were involved in the textile, agricultural, and raw material sectors of Kastoria's economy.

-Now there are more than 300 small and big dealers in fur in Kastoria.
-Other industries include the sale and distribution of locally grown produce, particularly wheat, apples, wine and fish.
+In modern Kastoria, there are more than 300 small and big dealers in fur.
+Abroad, early twentieth century immigration to New York from Kastoria by Greeks involved in fur production expanded the local US industry, as demand for fur clothing increased, with most small businesses owned by Kastorian Greeks.
+The modern fur industry in New York is run by Kastorian Greeks, such as Castor Furs; a business involved in the fashion industry.
+Other industries include the sale and distribution of locally grown produce; particularly wheat, apples, wine, and fish.
 Recently a large shopping center has been built in the city of Kastoria.
-Kastoria has 16 local radio stations, 2 TV stations, 5 daily newspapers and 7 weekly ones.
+Kastoria has 16 local radio stations, two TV stations, five daily newspapers, and seven weekly ones.
 The town's airport is named Aristotelis Airport.